tamanduaa/navigators/js/README.md

 * node.js

-Run node index.js to start a local server on port 8000
+Run npm install in the root of the project to install dependencies, then run node index.js to start a local server on port 8000